lukestein/tfhtech/raspberrypi/README.md

 sudo apt install -y dicaffeine
 ```

-Ensure you know your local IP address (which you can check using `hostname -I`).
-Open dicaffeine at that IP, either using the Pi's web browser, or another computer on the local network that can access the Pi.
+Ensure you know your local IP address (e.g., 192.168.0.140, which you can check using `hostname -I`).
+Open dicaffeine at that IP using either the Pi's web browser, or another computer on the local network that can access the Pi.

 The default password for Dicaffeine is `admin`; you can change this using the "System" tab at the top of the browser window.